Nov 26, 2025

 We finally know where he was headed.

 But we may never know why.
-The From Alberta to the Atlantic saga has covered the unbelievable story of 31-year-old Mohammad Saleh, a convicted criminal who embarked on an insane journey from Alberta to the Northern Atlantic by way of a stolen truck, a stolen boat, and some serious audacity.
+The saga of From Alberta to the Atlantic has followed the unbelievable story of 31-year-old Mohammad Saleh, a convicted criminal who embarked on an insane journey from Alberta to the Northern Atlantic by way of a stolen truck, a stolen boat, and some serious audacity.

-In a case defined by unanswered questions, Saleh, a resident of Toronto but with ties to British Columbia and Alberta, stole a yacht from a small Cape Breton marina only to be found adrift near Sable Island -- the infamous Graveyard of the Atlantic.
-One of the biggest unanswered questions surrounded why Saleh not only stole the vessel, despite having no boating experience, but where he could possibly have been headed.
+In a case defined by unanswered questions, Saleh, a resident of Toronto but with ties to British Columbia and Alberta, stole a yacht from a small marina on Cape Breton Island only to be rescued adrift near Sable Island -- the infamous Graveyard of the Atlantic.
+One of the biggest unanswered questions surrounded why Saleh not only stole the vessel, despite having no boating experience, but also where he could possibly have been headed.

 Thanks to great coverage from CBC, it has finally been revealed: Saleh says he was trying to reach Morocco.